reancirl/boilerplate-laravel-adminty/README.md

-Laravel Boilerplate made with CORE UI
+Laravel Boilerplate made with Adminty